facebookincubator/velox/velox/docs/configs.rst

    * - spark.partition_id
      - integer
      - The current task's Spark partition ID.
 It's set by the query engine (Spark) prior to task execution.
+   * - spark.decimal_operations.allow_precision_loss
+     - bool
+     - When true, establishing the result type of an arithmetic operation happens according to Hive behavior and SQL ANSI 2011 specification, i.e. rounding the decimal part of the result if an exact representation is not possible.
+Otherwise, NULL is returned in those cases, as previously